 Charging your EV at 100% every single time is in fact, not recommended by experts as it deteriorates the battery’s health.
 Moreover, fast charging your car is also not good for the overall functioning of your vehicle.
 Once the car is 80 percent charged, the majority of EVs scale down their fast charging rates.
 If another car is waiting for the fast charger when you reach 80 percent, you may choose to end your charging session or switch to a Level 2 charger nearby.
 It’s a win-win situation!

-Please keep the volume of your music low and place your rubbish in the appropriate trash cans, and ensure a pleasure EV charging experience for everyone.
+Please keep the volume of your music low and place your rubbish in the appropriate trash cans, and ensure a pleasurable EV charging experience for everyone.

 Spaces for charging are just for charging.
 Drivers should remove their automobiles from the parking place as soon as a charge is finished to make room for other customers to use the charger.
 In some locations, leaving a car in an EV charging station when it is not actively charging might potentially result in a fine.